Batfink

 Batfink is an American animated television series, consisting of five-minute shorts, that first aired in April 1966.
 The 100-episode series was quickly created by Hal Seeger, starting in 1966, to send up the popular Batman and Green Hornet television series, which had premiered the same year.

+It depicts an anthropomorphic bat cyborg who acts as superhero and a martial artist who is acting as his sidekick.
+The main villain is a mad scientist who seeks world domination.

 Plot

 Batfink is a bat superhero with metal wings.
-With the help of his aide, Karate, he fights crime in his city, usually against his recurring villain, Hugo A-Go-Go.
+With the help of his sidekick, Karate, he fights crime in his city, usually against his recurring villain, Hugo A-Go-Go, but also against others.

-Cliffhangers

-Many episodes end with Batfink in a dangerous situation; typically, this is effected by trapping him in some sort of bondage, placing him in a position that renders his wings useless.
+Many episodes place Batfink in a dangerous cliffhanger-type situation; typically, this is effected by trapping him in some sort of bondage, placing him in a position that renders his wings useless.
 At the moment the potentially fatal shot is fired, the action freezes, and the narrator asks dramatically if Batfink will survive.
-The action then continues, with Batfink escaping, via a convenient, but previously unseen deus ex machina, or through the use of his superpowers.
+The action then continues, with Batfink escaping via a convenient but previously unseen deus ex machina or through the use of his superpowers.